holepunchto/hyperswarm-secret-stream/README.md

 #### `s.start(rawStream, [options])`

-Start a SecretStream from a rawStream asynchrously.
+Start a SecretStream from a rawStream asynchronously.

 ``` js
 const s = new SecretStream({